apache/pekko-persistence-cassandra/docs/src/main/paradox/keyspaces.md

 that provides a Cassandra-like API, but it's not real Cassandra and has different behaviour for some things (for example atomic persist of several events is not possible).

-Keyspaces is known not to work on akka-persistence-cassandra version 1.0.3 and earlier.

 ## Configuration